 Identification means the person consciously values a goal and believes the activity is personally important.
 They don’t do it simply because they feel they should.

-An example would be a student who studies very hard for the SAT exam because getting into college is important to him.
+An identified regulation example would be a student studying hard for the SAT exam because getting into college is important to him.
 Getting into college is a self-selected goal.
 Even though the behavior is extrinsically motivated, it is still relatively autonomous.

-It would be different if a student does it because they think they “should” go to college like everyone else and will feel like a failure otherwise (introjected regulation), or because their parents are pressuring them to do so (external regulation).
+It will be different if a student does it because they think they “should” go to college like everyone else and will feel like a failure otherwise (introjected regulation) or because their parents are pressuring them to do so (external regulation).

 4. Integrated Regulation

 Integration occurs when one has fully taken in the reason for action, i.e., a person has examined the cause and found it compatible with their own values and needs.
 Then the action becomes self-initiated.
-It is autonomous and not controlled by an external cause6.
+It is autonomous and not controlled by external motivators 6.

 Despite being extrinsic, integrated motivation shares many similar qualities as intrinsic motivation and is the best type of extrinsic motivation.
 Some researchers even refer to integrated regulation as intrinsic because the person has completely internalized the extrinsic cause into their values.